shweta27407/Feature-Reduction-for-CNC-Machine-Time-Series-Data/README.md

-# Feature Reduction in CNC Machine Time-Series Data
+# Feature Reduction using Deep Learning Methods in Time-Series Data

 This project explores different methods to **reduce features**, **evaluate predictive power**, and **interpret model outputs** on CNC machine time-series data.